 Timelines Investors Must adhere to in a 1031 Exchange

-A qualified intermediary is someone who holds the proceeds of the sale of the relinquished property and uses the proceeds in acquisition of the replacement property.
+A qualified exchange facilitator is someone who holds the proceeds of the sale of the relinquished property and uses the proceeds in acquisition of the replacement property.
 During this process, certain crucial timelines must be observed:

 This is the amount of time that an investor has to identify a replacement property after they have sold the old one.
-As per 1031 Exchange rules, only a qualified intermediary can keep the proceeds of the sale in an escrow account.
+As per 1031 Exchange rules, only a qualified intermediary can keep the proceeds of the sale in a qualified trust or a qualified escrow account.

 If you receive any cash from the sale, the 1031 Exchange will fail and you’ll be liable for capital gains taxes.
 There are no extensions or exceptions when it comes to the 45-day identification period which includes both weekends and holidays.

 According to the IRS, you can identify up to three investment properties as replacement properties.
 You can also identify more as long as certain valuation parameters are met.